runabriguglio/SPLATT/DMsimulator/README.md

 - utilities.py contains some high-level wrapper functions for ease of use

-- hexagonal_geometry.py contains a class definining the hexagonal segments' geometry (masks, initial actuator location, segment disposition) from the data read in a given configuration file
+- hexagonal_geometry.py contains a class definining the hexagonal segments' geometry (masks, initial actuator location, segment disposition) from the data read in the given .yaml configuration file associated to the [TN]

 - matrix_calculator.py contains all the functions to deal build different matrices (Zernike, influence functions, reconstructor)